cypherpunk-academy/2064/en/079_2023_You little vixen.md

 Three officers stood up and left the room.

-Director: "This is a serious problem.
+Director: "This is a severe problem.
-We need to take an offensive approach.
+We need to take an aggressive approach.
-I had believed until the end that it was just a PR offensive, but she seems to be serious and has some people on her side.
+I had believed until the end that it was just a PR offensive, but she seems to be severe and has some people on her side.
 There's no way we're being pushed around here and not talking about this.
-We are the largest and most modern intelligence service in the world.
+We are the largest and most advanced intelligence service in the world.
 How are we supposed to do our job when we can no longer directly access the computers we want to monitor?
 In 2023?
-In the end, we have to manually access each individual device again to place an implant.
+In the end, we have to manually reaccess each individual device to place an implant.
 Observing, breaking in, blurring tracks, all that 20th century shit.
 This is unacceptable."

 President: "Yes.
 In the end, all computers could reach the level hacker computers have today.
-Then they don't even need a prepared X60 or X200 anymore, but simply buy a new computer from some manufacturer and we still can't get into it anymore.
+Then they don't even need a prepared X60 or X200 anymore, but simply buy a new computer from some manufacturers, and we still can't get into it anymore.
-Then they communicate using normal WhatsApp encryption, and we can't read that.
+Then they communicate using standard WhatsApp encryption, and we can't read that.
 1.8 billion accounts, all black.
 Awesome."